top of page

 How Dana can help you

-Across Dana’s physiotherapy career, she has experience helping a range of people including post-surgical rehab, musculoskeletal injuries and conditions, neurological conditions, and people living with disabilities.
+Across Dana’s physiotherapy career, she has helped a range of people including post-surgical rehab, musculoskeletal injuries and conditions, neurological conditions, persistent pain and people living with disabilities.
 Dana has excellent results helping people get back to what they love to do.
+Dana can provide 1:1 coaching and strength and conditioning programs.
 Dana will work with you to develop a wholistic management plan and uses movement as an active treatment to help you recover.

 IMG_9884_edited_edited.jpg